-See in Glossary shapes for each TileA simple class that allows a sprite to be rendered on a Tilemap.
+See in Glossary shapes for TilesA simple class that allows a sprite to be rendered on a Tilemap.
 More info

-See in Glossary set in the corresponding Tilemap component.
-As you add or remove Tiles to or from the Tilemap component, the Tilemap Collider 2D updates the Collider shapes during
+See in Glossary.
+When you add or remove Tiles on the Tilemap component, the Tilemap Collider 2D updates the Collider shapes during

-The Collider shapes generated for each Tile in the Tilemap depend on the desired Collider type set in the Tile Asset.
+The Collider shapes generated for each Tile in the Tilemap depend on the desired Collider type set in the Tile Asset’s properties.
+The component’s shape generation behavior corresponds to the Collider Types in the following ways:

 |None||The Tilemap Collider 2D component does not generate any Collider shapes for this Tile.|